 - The development of an evidence-based clinical pathway and multidisciplinary care model for patients presenting with DSCATT.
 The final DSCATT clinical pathway was published on the Department’s website in November 2020.

 - A tick survey to better understand which bacteria, viruses and other pathogens are carried by ticks in Australia and their impact on human health.
 The Commonwealth Scientific and Industrial Research Organisation has been engaged to progress this project.
 The project is due for completion in mid 2021.
+Preliminary findings for this research is available here.

 - A case study biobank to gather and analyse samples from DSCATT patients for possible biomarkers.
 The Commonwealth Scientific and Industrial Research Organisation has been engaged to progress this project.
 The project is due for completion in mid 2021.
+Preliminary findings for this research is available here.

 - A one-off grant to the Lyme Disease Association of Australia for the provision of patient advocacy and crisis counselling services for patients presenting with DSCATT.